 Student Affairs Programs

 We understand that students arrive at Yale Law School with many different backgrounds and experiences, and it is our goal to ensure that the transition to Law School is as smooth as possible.
-In doing so, we have put together a series of programs (Yale NetID required) that seek to guide students through their first term and provide them with the information they need to best take advantage of their Yale education, both inside and outside of the classroom.
-We have a variety of programs that focus on student mental health and wellness.
+In doing so, we have put together a series of programs that seek to guide students through their first term and provide them with the information they need to best take advantage of their Yale education, both inside and outside of the classroom.
+We also have a variety of programs that focus on student mental health and wellness, academic advising and professionalism.

-We recognize that these programs cannot possibly address all of the questions students may have during their time at Yale Law School, and welcome all students to stop by the Office of Student Affairs to talk about some of the more individualized questions and concerns people have.
-If you’re not sure where to turn for help, please stop by our office.
+We recognize that these programs cannot address all of the questions students may have during their time at Yale Law School, and welcome all students to stop by the Office of Student Affairs with questions.